napcok/mabox-doc-en/docs/getting-started/download-and-installation.md

 !!! hint "Use open-source or propertiary drivers"
     While booting the installation media you can choose to use **open source** or **properietary drivers** .

+    QQQ Maybe some explanation on the preferabilty of opensource vs properietary

 ![Live session boot screen](../img/Mabox_boot_live.jpg "Live session boot screen")